A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Machine Learning and Deep Learning-Based Systems for Bearing Fault Detection

-In this paper, we propose three types of deep neural network architectures for extracting high-level features.
-The first deep neural network architecture is illustrated in Fig.\ref{fig:dl_01}.
 As shown in Fig.\ref{fig:dl_01}, the proposed network architecture consists of four main components: one 1-dimensional convolutional block (1-D Conv 01), followed by two convolutional-residual blocks (Conv-Res), and finally, one attention block (Attention).
-The two convolutional-residual blocks share the same architecture, each of which includes two 1-D convolutional sub-blocks: 1-D Conv 02 and 1-D Conv 03, followed by batch normalization (BN)\cite{batchnorm} and rectified linear unit (ReLU)\cite{relu}.
+The two convolutional-residual blocks share the same architecture, each of which includes two 1-D convolutional sub-blocks: 1-D Conv 02 and 1-D Conv 03, followed by batch normalization (BN)~\citep{batchnorm} and rectified linear unit (ReLU)~\citep{relu}.
 The detailed configuration of the 1-D Conv 01, 1-D Conv 02, and 1-D Conv 03 blocks is provided in Table~\ref{table:dl_01}.

-The output of the Conv-Res blocks is passed through a Global Average Pooling (GAP) layer, followed by an Attention layer.
+The output of the Conv-Res blocks is passed through a Global Average Pooling (GAP) layer, followed by an Attention layer \citep{vaswani2017attention}.
 The attention layer employs a Multihead attention scheme, empirically configured with 4 heads and a key dimension of 48, as illustrated in Table~\ref{table:dl_01}.
 Finally, a Softmax layer computes the predicted probabilities for specific classes.
-As we utilize the Cross-Entropy loss, as shown in Equation (\ref{eq1}), to compare the predicted probabilities (i.e., the output of the Softmax layer) $\hat{\mathbf{y}}$ with the true labels $\mathbf{y}$, we refer to this network as the supervised deep learning model (SDLM).